 Your monthly rent payment date cannot be moved.
 It will always remain as the day of the month that your tenancy began – So, if you moved in on the 6th, your rent date is the 6th.
 For those tenants receiving Housing Benefit payments direct, it is appreciated that you are likely to be paid 4-weekly.
 However, you should ensure that you rent is paid monthly on the set date, in full.
 We reserve the right to charge a Late Payment penalty if your rent is not paid on time.
-These charges are detailed in the “Tenants’ Fees” section of this website, and also in your Tenancy Agreement.
+Thee charges is detailed in the “Tenants’ Fees” section of this website and are in keeping with current government legislation.

 Can I have a guest stay with me?